A to Z Guide

 How this project works, from data collection to GitHub Pages.

-This page documents the project architecture, scripts, workflow, data files, and deployment path so anyone opening the repository can understand the full system quickly.
+This page documents the project architecture, scripts, workflows, data files, testing helpers, and deployment path so anyone opening the repository can understand the full system quickly.

 Overview